 Position Statement 47: Custody Relinquishment and Funding for Care and Treatment of Children

-As of 2002-2004, when this issue last received critical federal attention from the General Accounting Office and the Congress, more than 12,700 children were placed into state child welfare or juvenile justice systems each year in order to gain access to mental health care.1 Although some states2 now outlaw this practice for child welfare,3 and some states and school districts have provided funding to deal with the fundamental problem of lack of resources, substantial anecdotal information demonstrates that the practice continues.4 The 2009-2010 state fiscal crisis has effectively precluded5 state implementation of the 2006 Family Opportunity Act6 that was enacted to deal with this problem and threatens all Medicaid funding, so the resource problem remains acute.
-Mental Health America (MHA) remains resolved that requiring families of children with mental health and substance use conditions to relinquish parental rights in order to get mental health treatment for their children is both inhumane and counter-productive.
+As of 2002-2004, when the issue of custody relinquishment last received critical federal attention from the General Accounting Office and the Congress, more than 12,700 children were placed into state child welfare or juvenile justice systems each year in order to gain access to mental health care.
+Some states now outlaw this practice for child welfare, some states and school districts have provided funding to deal with the fundamental problem of lack of resources, and federal law and especially the Affordable Care Act (ACA) now provides an array of benefits to states willing to expand their Medicaid programs.

 As cash-starved states slash mental health programs in communities and schools, they are increasingly relying on the juvenile corrections system to handle a generation of young offenders with psychiatric disorders.
 About two-thirds of the nation's juvenile inmates - who numbered 92,854 in 2006, down from 107,000 in 1999 - have at least one mental illness, according to surveys of youth prisons, and are more in need of therapy than punishment.

-We're seeing more and more mentally ill kids who couldn't find community programs that were intensive enough to treat them," said Joseph Penn, a child psychiatrist at the Texas Youth Commission13.
+"We're seeing more and more mentally ill kids who couldn't find community programs that were intensive enough to treat them," said Joseph Penn, a child psychiatrist at the Texas Youth Commission.
 “Jails and juvenile justice facilities are the new asylums.”